 Build the perfect HR CV with our free template

 Before you start populating your CV - do your research.
-We've analysed over 600 data points from Google and the O*NET Skills Database to find out the key skills required to be successful in a host of HR roles.
-Explore the data now to upgrade your CV
+We've analysed over 600 data points from Google and the O*NET Skills Database to find out the key skills required to be successful in a host of human resources roles.
+Explore the data now to upgrade your CV.

 [Contact Number] • [Email Address]

 This section is your chance to summarise the rest of the CV, and convince the recruiter to get in touch.
 It is important to keep it brief, between 50-200 words and outline who you are, the skills you have to offer and your career aim.

 I have gained valuable experience in [area of expertise] at [organisation name], and have a particular wealth of experience and skill in [specific area].
 I have a [CIPD or equivalent e.g. Masters] in HR at level [add level i.e. MCIPD or state when you will finish], and am now an [industry] professional.

 My important achievements include working alongside the [team name] team at [organisation], and contributing to projects including [project name].
 I was responsible for/organised [task] and increased [profit/other metric] by [£X/X%].

 I am looking for my next opportunity within an [business type/industry] organisation, where I can bring real value and develop my skills further.

 This is your chance to talk about your qualifications, academic and vocational.
 You should give detail about what you studied, where and when, and list them in chronological order.
 If you have many of one qualification, such as GCSEs you might find it useful to group them together.